Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Lie groupoids, Lie algebroids, and differential graded manifolds

 where we used the canonical tangent groupoid structure of the tangent groupoid $\rmT\scG$, cf.~\ref{ex:tangent_groupoid}, denoting its composition also by $\circ$, and we used~\eqref{eq:spliting} in the second equation.
 As $\scL$ and $\inv^\star$ are isomorphisms, this proves the proposition. \end{proof}

+\begin{remark}[Simplified notation] Most of the time, the base point information in the pullback structures and of all the natural isomorphisms is implied by the context and the structure of the corresponding equation.
+In such a case one may simply write the adjoint action as

+for all $g \in \sfG$ and $\nu \in \frg_{\sfs(g)}$.
+Works like~\cite{Abad:0911.2859} also omit denoting $\rmd\, \sfinv$, and observe that one recovers the ordinary adjoint representation, if $\scG$ is a Lie group bundle, regardless of the chosen Cartan connection. \end{remark}

-A connection on a groupoid $\scG$ also induces a connection on the corresponding Lie algebroid $\frg$. \begin{proposition}[{\cite[Thm.~3.11]{Crainic:1210.2277}}] Any Cartan connection $\caH$ on a Lie groupoid $\scG$ induces a connection on the Lie algebroid $\frg$ via
+A connection on a groupoid $\scG$ also induces a vector bundle connection on the corresponding Lie algebroid $\frg$.
+Recall that a vector bundle connection on a Lie algebroid $\frg$ is a bilinear map